alessiomaffeis/SanePress/README.md

 ### What is SanePress?

-Basically, it is just a standard WordPress installation complete with some essential plugins pre-installed and pre-activated for your convenience.
+Basically, it is just a standard WordPress installation complete with some essential plugins pre-installed, pre-configured, pre-activated, pre-anything.
+For your convenience.

 ### Which plugins are bundled with SanePress?